Weyl's law for singular Riemannian manifolds: Introduction

 \paragraph{Conformally cusp singularities.} The spectral properties of conformally cusp type singularities have been studied in \cite{GoleniaMorianu}.
 In that reference, the authors derive a nice non-classical Weyl's law for the Laplace-Beltrami operator acting on $k$-forms, under suitable conditions on the topology of the singularity (which in particular exclude the case $k=0$).
 Note that the class of conformally cusp manifolds studied in \cite{GoleniaMorianu} does not contain our class of singularities: when the singularity is at finite distance (i.e., in the non-complete case) the structure is of metric horn type, cf.\ \cite{Cheeger-horn}.

 \paragraph{Structures with locally bounded geometry.}

 In \cite{Lianantonakis2000}, the author considers non-complete Riemannian structures $(\M,g)$ equipped with a weighted measure $\sigma^2 d\mu_g$. {The Riemannian measure $\mu_g$ and} the weight $\sigma$ might be singular at the metric boundary, and no regularity of the latter is assumed.
-In this setting, the author derives in this setting a Weyl's law similar to the one of Theorem \ref{t:weyl-intro}, and the unique self-adjoint operator in $L^2(\M, \sigma^2 d\mu_g)$, associated with the Friedrichs extension of the quadratic form

-Despite the similarities, the setting and methods of \cite{Lianantonakis2000} are rather different with respect to ours.
-The assumptions in \cite{Lianantonakis2000} imply that $\M$ is locally \emph{uniformly} bi-Lipschitz equivalent to an Euclidean ball.
-If the metric completion is compact, this implies that the Riemannian volume of $\M$ is finite.
-In particular \cite{Lianantonakis2000} cannot be applied to the Grushin sphere.
+In this setting, the author derives a rough Weyl's law similar to the one of Theorem \ref{t:weyl-intro}.
+The setting and methods of \cite{Lianantonakis2000} are rather different with respect to ours.
+The assumptions in \cite{Lianantonakis2000} imply that $\M$ is locally uniformly bi-Lipschitz equivalent to an Euclidean ball.
+In particular, if the metric completion is compact, their assumptions imply that the Riemannian volume of $\M$ is finite.

 \paragraph{ARS with smooth measures.} An analogue to Theorem \ref{t:weylexact-intro} for $2$-dimensional ARS was announced in \cite{Y3} as a consequence of a more general local Weyl's law for sub-Laplacians \cite{Y1,Y2}.
 There, the authors are concerned with the Friedrichs extension associated with the quadratic form